 - Clinics that offer laser facial resurfacing must be registered with the Care Quality Commission.
 Always ask for proof of registration before you have any treatment.

-- Protect your skin from the sun but some sunlight is important because your skin uses it to produce vitamin D. Too much sun is harmful and can damage your skin and increase your risk of skin cancer as well as cause premature ageing.
-If you’re going to be out in the sun for long periods of time, use sunscreen and seek shady areas.
-Wear a wide-brimmed hat and sunglasses to stop you from squinting in the sunlight.
-Do not use sun beds as these can harm your skin too.
+Some sunlight is important because your skin uses it to produce vitamin D, which helps to build and maintain strong bones.
+However, too much sun is harmful.
+If you’re going to be out in the sun for long periods of time, cover up your skin, use sunscreen and seek shady areas.
+Wear a wide-brimmed hat and sunglasses.
+Avoid sun beds as these can harm your skin too.

 - Eat a healthy, well-balanced diet.
-Your body needs a good supply of vitamins and minerals to stay healthy.
-Vitamins A, C and E are essential for maintaining healthy skin.
+Your skin needs a good supply of vitamins and minerals to stay healthy.

-- Drink plenty of water to keep your skin hydrated and use a daily moisturiser.
+- Drink plenty of water to keep your skin hydrated.
+It may help to use a daily moisturiser.

 - Keep active.
 Simple activities, such as walking, improve circulation and help deliver more oxygen to your skin.

 Stress can cause psychological and physical symptoms such as poor sleep, irritability and feeling anxious.
 Research suggests that long-term stress can also make people look older, although it’s by no means clear why or how.
 If you find that you’re turning to alcohol or smoking to ease your stress, then these may be causing your skin to age faster.
 See our section on preventing wrinkles above.

 Extreme or prolonged stress can harm your health.
 For some advice around what you can do to treat stress have a look at the treatment section in our stress topic.